BIRTHDAY GREETINGS FOR THE KAISER

 In his youth, Tom was an all-round sportsman.
 His favourite sport was boxing and he became a noted trainer, being closely involved in promoting local champion Ben Jones, later ‘mine host’ of The Sailors Return in West Street – now the Rugby Club.

 One of Tom’s little jokes was to send a birthday card each year to the German Kaiser, then living in exile in Doorn in Holland.
 The Kaiser, of course, was Britain’s arch-enemy during the First World War, and no-one could understand Tom’s friendly gesture.
-When the writer asked him why he did it, he made a typical reply, “Well, I don’t know, I was sorry for him I suppose,” and then added quietly, “Of course, its hung the old b----r ought to be.”
+When the writer asked him why he did it, he made a typical reply, “Well, I dont know, I was sorry for him I suppose,” and then added quietly, “Of course, it hung the old b—-r ought to be.”